crawl/crawl/crawl-ref/docs/crawl_manual.rst

 ========================================

 No one knows who or what Zot is: demon, god, wizard, something else entirely?
 But adventurers seeking the Orb will, in turn, be hunted by Zot.
-If it finds them, it will first drain their life and then, once they are sufficiently reduced, it will end their existence.
+Even a moment's contact with Zot is enough to permanently damage one's health.

 Zot is very slow moving, and can only sense adventurers once they've spent an inordinately long time in one area of the dungeon.
 Even once this happens,